Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 # Adding “Juice” & Working With Scenes

 <!-- INSTRUCTOR NOTES:
-1) Quiz for Initial Exercise is located: -->
+1) For Initial Exercise:
+- there are some ideas below the exercise that could guide or prompt discourse, in the event students do not proffer topic discussion on their own

+-->

 ## Minute-by-Minute